/api/system/tasks

 Description

 This endpoint retrieves the current status and progress of a background task.
 Asynchronous operations like /backup or /join immediately return a task object with a unique ID.
-You should then periodically call this endpoint with that ID to monitor the task until it is `completed` or has an `error`.
+You should then periodically call this endpoint with that ID to monitor the task until it reaches a terminal state of success or failed.

 Polling this Endpoint